rubemalmeida/meet-timer/README.md

 1. Clone the repository
 2. Make your changes
 3. Reload the extension in `chrome://extensions/`
-4. Test in Google Meet
+4. Test in Google Meet and Google Slides presentations

 ### Key Components

 #### Content Script (`content.js`)
-- Injects the timer display into Meet pages
+- Injects the timer display into Meet pages and Slides presentations
+- Detects platform (Meet vs Slides) and adapts timer appearance
 - Manages timer state and intervals
 - Handles persistence across page navigation
 - Communicates with popup for real-time updates